mattrossman/energize-andover-blog/content/appendix/how-to.md

 At this point I recommend you change the permissions on this folder.
 You can do with with a `chmod` command if you want, but in Ubuntu it's easier to just right click on the folder you just cloned, click "Permissions", and change everything to "Access files".
 Then click "Change Permissions for Enclosed Files" and once again set it all to "Access files".

-The reason for this is that this is recognized as an existing Git repository, and if you make changes inside it Git won't detect changes but won't let you commit or push them.
+The reason for this is that this is recognized as an existing Git repository, and if you make changes inside it Git will alert you of changes but won't let you commit or push them.
+If that happens you can run `git reset --hard` to undo uncommited changes.

 Another option is to include the themes path in your site's `.gitignore` file later on, but I personally wanted to include my theme files in my site's repository.

+If you only plan on uploading your public site files and not your Hugo source files, then you don't need to worry about locking the permission.

 ### Adding content
 Hugo content is written in the Markdown language.
-You can read about [Hugo's Markdown syntax here](https://sourceforge.net/p/hugo-generator/wiki/markdown_syntax/).
+You can read about [Hugo's Markdown flavor syntax here](https://sourceforge.net/p/hugo-generator/wiki/markdown_syntax/).

 My theme came with a sample site, and I hope yours does too.
 If not, check out the quickstart guide and read about adding content.
 I copied my example site files into my main site directory.
 To view the site locally, run